What is Amazon Athena?

 Amazon Athena for Apache Spark

-Q: What is Amazon Athena for Apache Spark?
+What is Amazon Athena for Apache Spark?

-Q: Why should I use Athena for Apache Spark?
+Why should I use Athena for Apache Spark?

 Use Athena for Apache Spark when you need an interactive, fully managed analytics experience and a tight integration with AWS services.
-You can now use Spark to perform analytics in Athena using familiar, expressive languages such as Python and the growing environment of Spark packages.
-You can also now enter their Spark applications through Athena APIs, or into simplified notebooks in the Athena console, and begin running Spark applications under a second without setting up and tuning the underlying infrastructure.
+You can use Spark to perform analytics in Athena using familiar, expressive languages such as Python and the growing environment of Spark packages.
+You can also enter their Spark applications through Athena APIs or into simplified notebooks in the Athena console, and begin running Spark applications under a second without setting up and tuning the underlying infrastructure.
 Like the SQL query capabilities of Athena, Athena offers a fully managed Spark experience and handles the performance tuning, machine configurations, and software patching automatically so that you do not need to worry about keeping current with version upgrades.
-Also, Athena is tightly integrated with other analytics services in the AWS system like Data Catalog.
+Also, Athena is tightly integrated with other analytics services in the AWS system such as Data Catalog.
 Therefore, you can create Spark applications on data in S3 data lakes by referencing tables from your Data Catalog.

-Q: How do I start working with Athena for Apache Spark?
+How do I start working with Athena for Apache Spark?